 Despite its advantages, AI also presents challenges.
 Cybercriminals are using AI to launch more complex attacks—automating malware development, deepfake impersonations, and even AI-generated phishing campaigns.

 Moreover, AI models are only as good as the data they’re trained on.
 If the data is biased or incomplete, the system may make incorrect decisions.
 There’s also the ethical concern of over-relying on AI without adequate human oversight.
+In the context of secure digital access, using the best vpn for tiktok can help protect user data, reduce exposure to tracking, and maintain safer connections when interacting with AI-driven platforms online.

 Future of AI in Cybersecurity